CITY PULSE: Flying with Stones

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Full Circle Gallery is hosting Raza Bukhari’s solo art exhibition titled ‘Flying with Stones’ from September 14 to September 24.
+The Full Circle Gallery is hosting Raza Bukhari’s solo art exhibition titled ‘Flying with Stones’ until September 24.
 Call 0303-2239038 for more information on the show.

 The Censored City